 IB Diploma Route (IBDP)

-In order to study on the IBDP route, students are required to meet the matriculation requirements for the subjects they wish to study and our general matriculation requirement of GCSE Grade 5 or above in English Language or English Literature and Mathematics.
+In order to study the International Baccalaureate Diploma Programme (IBDP), students are required to meet the matriculation requirements for the subjects they wish to study and our general matriculation requirement of GCSE Grade 5 or above in English Language or English Literature and Mathematics.
 Evidence of an international perspective is required for external students, together with a reference from their current school.

 We require that the student has obtained a grade 6, or above, at GCSE for any subject that they wish to study at Higher Level and a grade 5, or above, for any subject that they wish to study at Standard Level, with the exception of Mathematics.